 Another way to reflect is to bring your team together to share reflections from 2018.
 This could take place in a team huddle or over lunch.
 Bringing your team together to reflect on the year can help you celebrate wins together as well as brainstorm ways to help your business build on its success.

-To take your reflection a step further, consider completing the Quick Impact Assessment.
-This is a powerful tool for uncovering your strengths, identifying areas for growth and thinking holistically about your business.
-Before taking the assessment, we recommend having a basic understanding of your business structure, policies, history, energy consumption, waste management practices and a list of frequent vendors and suppliers.
+To take your reflection a step further, consider completing one of our free online assessments.
+The B Impact Assessment and SDG Baseline are powerful tools for uncovering your strengths, identifying areas for growth, and thinking holistically about your business.
+Before taking the assessment, we recommend having a basic understanding of your business structure, policies, history, energy consumption, waste management practices, and a list of frequent vendors and suppliers.

 After you’ve had time to reflect, review your notes and see if there are any key themes that emerged during the process.
 Possible themes could be sustainability, management, employee engagement, community outreach or professional development.
 Make note of these as they will play an important role in the goal-setting process, which we will dive into in our next blog post.